processing/processing-pi-website/content/tutorial/project-synth/index.md

 # Making the visual synth

-Now that you know about buttons, GPIO and Processing's `pinMode` There are two main steps to make the visual synth:
+Now that you know about different types of buttons, some basics about GPIO and Processing's `pinMode` function, there are two main steps to make the visual synth:

-1. Make a single button work with Processing
+1. Make a single button change an object's attribute within Processing
-2. Add more buttons
+2. Add more buttons and add more attributes that can be changed

 Let's start by connecting a single button to the Raspberry Pi and making it work with Processing!